Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 - Title Page

-- This page provides the name of the document, the business’ name, and the names of those involved in coming up with the business plan.
+- This page provides the name of the pig business plan document, the business name, and the names of those involved in developing the business plan.
 Please provide the date in this section to remind you when it was developed and keep it updated.

 - Executive summary

-- This section appears at the front of the business plan, but it is the last section developed; presents the most crucial information, which may include the firm’s overall goals and objectives, i.e., it should talk concisely about what the business is, what it wants to do, how it will do it and the projected rewards from it.
+- Executive summary of the piggery business appears at the front of the business plan, but it is the last section developed; it presents the most crucial information, which may include the firm’s overall goals and objectives, i.e., it should talk concisely about what the business is, what it wants to do, how it will do it and the projected rewards from it.
 The executive summary should give a brief overview of the business plan.

 - Table of contents